epics-docs/epics-docs/build-system/specifications.md

 ### Posix C source code

-The epics base config files assume posix source code and define POSIX to be YES as the default.
-Individual Makefiles can override this by setting POSIX to NO. Source code files may have the suffix .c, .cc, .cpp, or .C.
+The epics base config files assume posix source code and define POSIX to be `YES` as the default.
+Individual Makefiles can override this by setting POSIX to `NO`.
+Source code files may have the suffix .c, .cc, .cpp, or .C.

 ### Breakpoint Tables